Part I - My first content type

 content-type-examples/ ├── apps/ ├── contentTypes/ └── i18n/

-All the files you create in the following sections will go into these folders.
+The files you create in the following sections will go into these three subfolders.

 In this step, you create the content type definition.